EventStore/EventStore/docs/server/features/connectors/features.md

 }
 ```

-::: details Click here to see an example of EventStoreDB record
+::: details Click here to see an example of KurrentDB record

 ```json
 {